dsk1020/BitTorrent_CNT4007/README.md

 01:42:10: Peer 1004 received the 'not interested' message from 1001`

 ### Have and Bitfield
-Peers send have messages when they receive a piece.
+Peers send have messages to all connected neighbors when they receive a piece.
 They

 ## How to run the project